letsencrypt/cp-cps/CPS.md

 ISRG maintains at least two Secure PKI Facilities at all times for the sake of redundancy.

-Secure PKI Facilities are constructed so as to prevent unautohrized entry or interference.
+Secure PKI Facilities are constructed so as to prevent unauthorized entry or interference.

-Secure PKI Facilities are monitored at all times (24x7x365) so as to prevent unautohrized entry or interference.
+Secure PKI Facilities are monitored at all times (24x7x365) so as to prevent unauthorized entry or interference.

 ### 5.1.2 Physical access